Geometry.Net - the online learning center

 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

-2. The collected works of Irving Langmuir;: With contributions in memoriam, including a complete bibliography of his works.
-TWELVE VOLUME SET by Irving Langmuir, 1960
+4. Collected works: With contributions in memoriam including a complete bibliography of his works by Irving Langmuir, 1961

 101. Irving Langmuir Biography